microsoft/taco-team-build/README.md

-Visual Studio Tools for Apache Cordova (TACo) Team Build Helper Node Module
+Cordova Continuous Integration (CI) / Team Build Helper Node Module (taco-team-build)
 ===============
 License: MIT

-taco-team-build is a node module designed to avoid common pitfalls when building Cordova apps in a Team or Continuous Integration (CI) environment.
-It was put together for a set of tutorials for the [Visual Studio 2015 Tools for Apache Cordova](http://aka.ms/cordova) (TACo) feature set in Visual Studio but can be used with standard Cordova projects.
+taco-team-build is a node module designed to avoid common pitfalls when building any Cordova-CLI compliant (ex: Cordova Ionic, PhoneGap local) Cordova apps in a Continuous Integration (CI) environment.
+It was originally created for a set of tutorials for the [Tools for Apache Cordova](http://aka.ms/cordova) (TACo) feature set in Visual Studio but does **not** require its use.

 Specifically it helps with the following challenges:

 1. Handling multiple versions of Cordova from the same build server in a performant way on Windows
 2. Allowing developers to specify a location to store versions of Cordova, its plugins, and platforms outside of a user's home directory (useful in CI environments where a system user may run the build)
-3. Generating an ipa for iOS
+3. Generating an ipa for iOS when using versions of Cordova that do not automatically generate one
 4. Automated detection of whether a platform should be added avoid a non-zero exit code for incremental builds (the default CLI behavior)
 5. Removing plugins/android.json, plugins/ios.json, plugins/windows.json, or plugins/wp8.json files [which can cause strange results if present](http://go.microsoft.com/fwlink/?LinkID=691927) when adding a platform.
 (Though files are not removed if the Cordova platforms folder was added to source control.)
 6. Fixes for problems with symlinks and execute bits being lost when a plugin or platform is added to source control from Windows (via a plugin)
+7. Adds in support for the res/native folder that will overlay the contents of the platforms folder so you can add files to the native project without checking native code into source control (via a plugin) - Ex: res/native/Android/AndroidManifest.xml will overwrite the default one before Cordova's "prepare" step.
-7. Supporting Visual Studio 2015's res/native and Windows packaging features and some bug fixes (via a plugin)
+8. Some Windows packaging features and bug fixes (via a plugin) designed for use with versions of Cordova that pre-date the Windows platform's support of build.json

 It is a generic node module so it can be used with any number of build systems including Gulp, Grunt, and Jake.

 General Settings
 ----------------
 1. Set a **CORDOVA\_CACHE** environment variable to tell it where you want the various versions of Cordova to land.
-You can also specify this using the module’s “configure” method
+You can also specify this using the module’s “configure” method.
+The TACO_HOME environment variable is also respected as a fallback.
 2. The Cordova Version is automatically picked up from taco.json if present but can also be specified using the module's configure method
+3. You can also set a **CORDOVA_DEFAULT_VERSION** environment variable if no version is specified at in either taco.json or the configure method.
+The final fallback is the latest version of Cordova.

 Sample Usage
 ---------------------